RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

     docker_admin> cd ~/otobo-docker
     docker_admin> docker-compose start daemon

-Step 5: After Successful Migration!
+Step 6: After Successful Migration!
 ------------------------------------

 1. Uninstall ``sshpass`` if you do not need it anymore.
-2. Drop the databases user dedicated to the migration if you created one.
+2. Drop the databases and database users dedicated to the migration if you created any.
 3. Have fun with OTOBO!

-Step 6: Known Migration Problems
+Known Migration Problems
 -----------------------------------

 1. Login after migration not possible